made-ml-in-prod-2021/voiteshonok/ml_project/README.md

     pip install -r requirements.txt

 ### Configuration and logging
 The project is configured with [Hydra](https://hydra.cc/).
 You can find configs in *conf* directory.
+All Hydra configs should be described as dataclasses in *src/config*.
 Logs are configured in *conf/logging.conf* file.
 Logs are stored in *logs* directory.

 ### Useful commands